 When is Mardi Gras 2019?
-Why is this day—also called Shrove Tuesday—celebrated?
+Why is this day—also called Shrove Tuesday or Fat Tuesday—celebrated?
 Read what The Old Farmer’s Almanac has to say about this festive holiday.

 I think that I may say that an American has not seen the United States until he has seen Mardi Gras in New Orleans.